clnsmth/soso/docs/source/dev/maintaining.rst

 The CI workflow is run on each pull request and push to the `development` and `main` branches.
 It performs the following steps:

 1. Formats code in *src/* and *tests/* using `Black`_.
 This check is strictly enforced and will fail the workflow.
-2. Analyzes code in *src/* and *tests/* using our project's `Pylint`_ configuration (see :ref:`code-format-and-analysis`).
+2. Analyzes code in *src/* and *tests/* using the project's `Pylint`_ configuration (see :ref:`code-format-and-analysis`).
 This check is not strictly enforced and will not fail the workflow.
 However, generally, Pylint recommendations should be followed.
 3. Runs tests in *tests/* using `Pytest`_.
 This check is strictly enforced and will fail the workflow.
 4. Builds the documentation (see :ref:`documentation-contributions`).
 This check is strictly enforced and will fail the workflow.